Note: As a subsidiary of

 - Describe swarming, including control measures around hive separation and re-queening.

-Students will learn to recognise bee pests and diseases and to carry out a disease management plan.
+Learners will learn to recognise bee pests and diseases and to carry out a disease management plan.
 After this course you will be able to:

 - Describe common bee pests and diseases, and develop a seasonal pest and disease management plan.